freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/plugins/mpf/technical-details.md

 VPEs MPF integration comes with a custom prebuilt version of MPF that is slightly different from the official version.
-VPEs version of MPF supports a _Ping_ RPC that allows VPE to check whether MPF is ready without any side-effects (like starting the game).
+VPEs version of MPF supports a _Ping_ RPC that allows VPE to check whether MPF is ready without any side effects (like starting the game).
 This way, the game can start as soon as MPF is ready, regardless of how long MPF takes to start up.
 We have [proposed this change](https://github.com/missionpinball/mpf/pull/1865) to the MPF developers, but as of February 2025 they have not yet gotten around to including it in the official version.
 Therefore, you will need to set the